Freelance Writing: Interviewing

-The course includes exclusive weekly video interviews with top journalists, authors and broadcasters, who share their tips and secrets for getting the most out of interviews.
-Conducted by Jennifer, these videos are available only to registered students, and feature:
+The course includes exclusive weekly video interviews with top journalists, authors and broadcasters who share their tips and secrets for getting the most out of interviews.
+These videos are available only to registered students and feature:

-- comedian and podcast legend Marc Maron, whose WTF podcast has had over 300 million downloads
+- comedian and podcast legend Marc Maron, whose WTF podcast has had hundreds of millions of downloads

-- popular CBC host and Order of Canada recipient Shelagh Rogers
+- former CBC host and Order of Canada recipient Shelagh Rogers

 - renowned Globe and Mail investigative reporter Kathy Tomlinson

 - bestselling author J.B.
 MacKinnon (The 100-Mile Diet, The Once and Future World, The Day the World Stops Shopping)